chuxiaaaa/AntiCheat/docs/README-en.md

 A Lethal Company anti-cheat mod (host-only)

+The default language is Chinese, and you can enable English by changing the Language to "en_us" in the configuration file.

 ### Introduction

 This mod is used to solve the problem of cheating on public servers, ensuring the gaming experience of casual players.